Lele Pono

 Building-level evidence that some units have window air conditioners: 5 of 20 MLS listings include ACWIUN in inclusions, and multiple remarks explicitly note "Window AC units installed in the living room and primary bedroom in April 2022" and "two window A/C units."
 Mentions appear across different listings/agents and include specific details and dates, indicating genuine presence rather than obvious copy-paste.

-10 of 20 current MLS listings have the DOUWAL checkbox checked and prior data showed ~8/20, giving moderate support for double-wall construction.
-No public remarks explicitly state 'double wall' or 'double‑wall construction' (references to 'double lanai' are unrelated), so inclusion is based on MLS checkbox prevalence rather than corroborating remark text.
+8 of 20 current MLS listings have the double-wall (DOUWAL) checkbox checked and prior data showed about 8/20, giving moderate support for double-wall construction.
+No public remarks in the sampled listings explicitly mention "double wall" (search returned no phrases like "double wall" or "double-wall construction"), so the assertion relies on MLS checkbox entries rather than descriptive confirmation in agent remarks.

 No analysis available